 The Role of a Regional Certifying Body (RCB)

-The role of an RCB is to provide advice to the Department of Immigration and Border Protection (DIBP) regarding POSITIONS nominated on RSMS Direct Entry stream employer applications, using local knowledge to advise the Department in relation to:
+The role of an RCB is to provide advice to the Department of Home Affairs regarding positions nominated on RSMS Direct Entry stream employer applications, using local knowledge to advise the Department in relation to:

-The position cannot be filled by an Australian citizen or an Australian permanent resident who is living in the same local areas;
+- whether the position can be filled by an Australian citizen or an Australian permanent resident who is living in, or would move to, the local area concerned.

 Reference: Migration Regulations (1994) subclause (4) (h) (ii)